 Housing: American Beauty College does not offer housing facilities and does not locate or assist in locating housing for students.
-They are several apartment complexes near our school location and rents ranges between \$750 to \$1450 for a one to three bedroom apartments.
+There are housing options available near our school location and rent ranges approximately between \$750 to \$3500.

-Constitution Day: ABC meets all requirements pertaining to Constitution Day.(September 17)
+Constitution Day: ABC meets all requirements pertaining to Constitution Day.
+(September 17)